Bangsan Baking Market

 Yeongcheon Market

-Yeongcheon Market is a small traditional market located between Seodaemun Station and Dongnimmun Station in Seodaemun-gu.
-Established in the 1960s, this single alley covered market with about 130 stores is popular for its street foods, fresh produce, fruits, meats, seafood, toys, shoes, and more.
-Although it is not large in size, Yeongcheon Market features a wide variety of items sold at affordable prices.
-As you walk down the 250 meter (820 foot) alley, you might notice how many of the stores sell similar items whether it's vegetables, meat, garlic, seafood, dried peppers, or spices.
+Yeongcheon Market is a small traditional market in Seodaemun-gu, located between Seodaemun Station and Dongnimmun Station.
+Established in the 1960s, this covered single-alley market has about 130 stores selling street food, produce, fruit, meat, seafood, toys, shoes, and more.
+Even though it is compact, Yeongcheon Market offers a wide range of products at affordable prices.

 Read more about Yeongcheon Market